al-caveman/cavemancms/content_raw/allahuackbar/article.md

 knew.
 But IMO you didn't know that _Allah_ is literally the name of the same Biblical God that Arab Christians use.

-So, before you say that _Allah = Satan_, put in your mind that this also refers to the God of Arab christians as well.
+So, before you say that _Allah = Satan_, plz put in your mind that this also refers to the God of Arab Christians as well.
+Then, after you put this in your mind, you may still say it, but at least knowing what you are saying.

 ## usage and function